RJT1990/mantra/README.md

 ```
 pip install mantraml
 ```
+You should also have TensorFlow or PyTorch installed depending on which framework you intend to use.

 Mantra is tested on Python 3.5+.
+It is not currently supported on Windows, but we'll look to get support in the near future.

 ### AWS Dependencies